4kbt/NewtonianEotWashToolkit/README.md

 1. [Interaction potential between extended bodies][3]
 1. [Recursive computation of spherical harmonic rotation coefficients of large degree][4]
 1. [Multipole calculation of gravitational forces][5]
+1. [Analytic expressions for gravitational inner multipole moments of elementary solids and for the force between two rectangular solids][6]
+1. [Closed form expressions for gravitational multipole moments of elementary solids][7]
+1. [Comparison of the Efficiency of Translation Operators Used in the Fast Multipole Method for the 3D Laplace Equation][8]
+1. [Recursions for the computation of multipole translation and rotation coefficients for the 3-D Helmholtz equation][9]

 [1]: https://digital.lib.washington.edu/researchworks/handle/1773/34135
 [2]: https://journals.aps.org/prd/abstract/10.1103/PhysRevD.55.7970